 your macro’s implementation to troubleshoot build problems.
 Additionally,

-bazel query results can be hard to interpret because targets shown in
+query results can be hard to interpret because targets shown in the results

-the results come from macro expansion.
-Finally, aspects are not aware of macros,
+come from macro expansion.
+Finally, aspects are not aware of macros, so tooling

 A safe use for macros is leaf nodes, such as macros defining test permutations: in that case, only the "end users" of those targets need to know about those additional nodes, and any build problems introduced by macros are never far from their usage.

 For macros that define non-leaf nodes, follow these best practices:

 nameargument and define a target with that name.
 That target becomes that macro's main target.